shridha28/ConnectionsApp/README.md

 The application contains two applications today (20-03-2020)

-Connections-ng-app is the angular application Connections is the spring boot application for rest calls from the angular application.
+Connections-ng-app is the angular application Connections is the spring boot application for rest calls from the angular application-Connections-ng-app.

 Pre-Requisites for the application: